emksulliv/dataPrivacy/README.md

 our tests will begin once run.

+Amazon login tests cannot currently be automated, to manually test them login to amazon on the website.
+If a popup containing an access token starting with the string "Atza", then the access token test succeeded.

 pip installs (included in our requirements.txt)->: pip install requests, pip install allauth, pip install django-allauth, pip install google-api-python-client, pip install google-auth-oauthlib